If you want to deliver your employees eLearning that works well and is an effective training tool, it can come down to science.

-On the other hand, negative reinforcement is about taking steps to alleviate a bad behavior – like safety training to reduce the amount of mistakes in the workplace.
+On the other hand, negative reinforcement is about taking steps to alleviate lousy behavior – like safety training to reduce workplace mistakes.

-Some good ways to encourage better retention of material include interactivity, quizzes throughout the learning modules and the opportunity to immediately put into practice what’s been taught.
+Some good ways to encourage better retention of material include interactivity, quizzes throughout the learning modules, and the opportunity to put into practice what’s been taught immediately.

-For example, after each bit of information is presented, ask participants to take a brief quiz to assess what they’ve learned.
-Often, letting learners know they will be assessed on the information is in and of itself a good retention tool.
-Also effective are things like case studies and scenarios.
+For example, after each bit of information is presented, ask participants to take a brief quiz to assess their learning.
+Often, letting learners know they will be evaluated on the information is in and of itself a good retention tool.
+Also useful are things like case studies and scenarios.
 These are all easy features to include in eLearning thanks to the tools at your disposal with a learning management system.

-This step of adult learning theory is where your employees have the opportunity to put into practice what they’ve learned in a real world situation.
+This step of adult learning theory is where your employees have the opportunity to put into practice what they’ve learned in an actual world situation.

-Often in a corporate environment, transference is something that is measured against a set of predetermined benchmarks in alignment with overall performance and organizational objectives.
+In a corporate environment, transference is often measured against a set of predetermined benchmarks in alignment with overall performance and organizational objectives.